Manoj Pant

 Manoj Pant is an Indian expert in International Trade.
-He is the Director of Indian Institute of Foreign Trade, since August 2017.
+Presently, a visiting professor at Shiv Nadar University, he served as the Director of Indian Institute of Foreign Trade from 2017-2022.

-Previously, he was a full-time professor at the Centre for International Trade and Development, Jawaharlal Nehru University, where he taught international trade theory.
+Prior to that, he was a full-time professor at the Centre for International Trade and Development, Jawaharlal Nehru University, where he taught international trade theory.
 Before that he taught economics at Delhi University.

 Education

-Pant has obtained his undergraduate degrees from St. Stephen's College, Delhi and his master's degree from Delhi School of Economics.
+Pant has obtained his undergraduate degrees from St. Stephen's College, Delhi and his master's degree from Delhi School of Economics both under affiliation with Delhi University.
 He has done his Ph.D. at Southern Methodist University, Dallas, Texas, USA.

 Publications

 Pant used to be a regular newspaper contributor writing for The Economic Times on trade, investment and competition issues.
 He has published two books and over a dozen articles.